Bhenry4/engr3/README.md

 <h3>Reflection</h3>
-<p>This assignment was similar to the other multi-part studio assignment, with individual drawings and a design intent. </p>
+<p>This assignment was similar to the other multi-part studio assignment, with individual drawings and a design intent.
+Some of the parts used revolve, while others used extrude.
+I also made heavy use of the use tool.</p>